Academic Catalog

 St. Catherine University founded the first two-year occupational therapy assistant (OTA) program in the country more than 50 years ago and has a long history of successfully educating certified occupational therapy assistants (COTAs).
 The program is designed to help students master occupational therapy skills and develop and refine leadership, interpersonal, and communication skills.

 Certified occupational therapy assistants make a difference in people's lives.
-Occupational therapy assistants work in collaboration and cooperation with registered occupational therapists to help people engage in human occupations or "day-to-day" activities that contribute to their physical, psychological and spiritual health, well-being and overall quality of life.
+Occupational therapy assistants collaborate and cooperate with registered occupational therapists to help people engage in human occupations or "day-to-day" activities that contribute to their physical, psychological, and spiritual health, well-being, and overall quality of life.

-Students are strongly encouraged to research and understand the occupational therapy profession before beginning the program.
+Students are strongly encouraged to research and understand the profession of occupational therapy before beginning the program.
 Information regarding the profession and career options can be found on the American Occupational Therapy Association (AOTA) website https://www.aota.org/.

 Philosophy and Curriculum Design